mbarlow12/shale/README.md

-# Shale
+# Fido

-Shale is a Ruby object mapper and serializer for JSON, YAML, TOML, CSV and XML.
+Fido is a Ruby object mapper and serializer for JSON, YAML, TOML, CSV and XML.
 It allows you to parse JSON, YAML, TOML, CSV and XML data and convert it into Ruby data structures, as well as serialize data structures into JSON, YAML, TOML, CSV or XML.

-Documentation with interactive examples is available at [Shale website](https://www.shalerb.org)
+Documentation with interactive examples is available at [Fido website](https://www.fidorb.org)

 ## Features